 Coloring: The darker the sauce, the more mature (salty/spicy) it is.
 Some brands from Sichuan tout the time that their sauce has matured.

 Pixian dou ban jiang: This is the preferred kind for mapo tofu since it’s made in the town of Pixian in Sichuan province.
 Uber Sichuan chef Yu Bo took my friends and me to a very old, well regarded artisanal producer of Pixian dou ban jiang.
 There was a baseball field full of urns in which beans and chiles fermented under the Sichuan elements.
-The mixture was turned by hand on a regular basis.
+The mixture was turned by hand on a regular basis, as you see below.

 Brands to buy: Get the Pixian kind of chile bean sauce, if you can.
 The ones sold wrapped in paper and tied with twine are very good.
 If a kilo is too much to handle, get the kind in jars.
 (Or, how about sharing it with friends?)